 Any composer hopes that an entire work is moving and pleasurable, even if the details of construction aren’t obvious.
 But like all things in the arts, your listening often benefits by knowing the pieces used to construct it.
 That’s what this “chapter” is about.
-Although we don’t yet have a finished work with which to compare, the items below are the building blocks I’m using.
-Besides giving yet another peek under the hood, this page will also serve as a reference source when things are complete.
+Although we have yet to reach (if you’re following along) a finished work with which to compare, the items below are the building blocks I’m using.
+This page will also serve as a reference source when you’ve completed your journey to the finished work.
 (An aside — Chapter 1 references two “themes.”
 Beginning in Chapter 2 I reference “thematic areas.”
 Chapter 1 has those areas’ starts, and Chapter 2 has a more-or-less complete rendering of the 1st thematic area.
 Below I’ve used “themes” and “musical ideas” pretty much interchangeably.)

 Theme # 1: You’ve already heard this idea in Chapter 1, but I’ve pulled out just the theme itself (the viola with cello/base accompaniment — click here to listen).
 This is one of two ideas in the first thematic area.
 It reappears late in the second thematic area as a foreshadowing of its full use at the very end.
 The full thematic statement serves as “bookends” to the entire composition, and its characteristics appear throughout.

 Theme # 2: If you’ve listened to Chapter 2‘s excerpt, you know that the trumpet heralds a new idea — not one that stands on its own, but one that is a slower, slightly modified version of the main idea starting the second thematic area (#3 below — click here to listen.)